jasongrahn/da420_hw/discussion3/discussion3_code.md

 #head(inspect(rules),15)
 ```

-and now we want to make some rules for high\_mpg = TRUE
+And now we want to make some rules for high\_mpg = TRUE
 -------------------------------------------------------

 ``` r